Catherine the Great: Attitudes towards Catherine

 The peasants were discontented because of many other factors as well, including crop failure and epidemics, especially a major epidemic in 1771.
 The nobles were imposing a stricter rule than ever, reducing the land of each serf and restricting their freedoms further beginning around 1767.
 Their discontent led to widespread outbreaks of violence and rioting during Pugachev's Rebellion of 1774.
-The serfs most likely followed someone who was pretending to be the true empress because of their feelings of disconnection to Catherine and her policies empowering the nobles, but this was not the first time they followed a pretender under Catherine's reign.
+The serfs most likely followed someone who was pretending to be Peter III because of their feelings of disconnection to Catherine and her policies empowering the nobles, but this was not the first time they followed a pretender under Catherine's reign.

 Pugachev had made stories about himself acting as a real emperor should, doing noble things like helping the common people, listening to their problems, praying for them, and generally acting saintly, and this helped rally the peasants and serfs, with their already moral values, to his cause.
 Under the peasants' dislike of Catherine, she overall ruled for 10 years before their anger boiled over into a rebellion as extensive as Pugachev's.
 The rebellion ultimately failed as Catherine was pushed away from the idea of serf liberation following the violent uprising.
 Despite Catherine's enlightened ideals, the serfs were generally unhappy and discontented under her rule.